 A packed crowd greeted the Spektral Quartet on Sunday as the four musicians took their seats and Grand Rapids Art Museum staff members set up extra chairs for a handful of stragglers.
 Violist Doyle Armbrust began by introducing his colleagues, including violinist Maeve Feinberg in her first public appearance with the group.
 Armbrust also took a moment to note that Spektral’s latest album, Serious Business, received a Grammy nomination last month.

 This is a sonic collaboration among Revue, WYCE and AMI Jukeboxes.
-Play this mix as a playlist on AMI Jukeboxes, read about it here every month and stream it on wyce.org.
-Each of the bands featured will be performing in Grand Rapids in October 2016.
-Here are a few highlights.
+Play this mix as a playlist on AMI Jukeboxes, read about it here every month and stream it via wyce.org.

 © 2017 Revue and Revue Holding Company